brettz9/webappfind/README.md

     WebAppFind reimplemented.
 1. If API stabilizes and functional, file feature request to get the functionality built into Firefox.

+### To-dos (Future, fairly minor yet new functionality)

+1. Set `devtools_page` in `manifest.json` to replicate Node console?
+1. Use `web_accessible_resources` for exposing any resources to websites?
+1. Set `omnibox: {keyword: "waf"}` for special auto-complete to send to add-on
+1. As with how `filebrowser-extended` can open the folder of the currently opened file, add an optional icon in WebAppFind to open the containing directory of the currently opened document file path, e.g., if user used "Open with" on "C:\myfile.txt", it would open "c:\" (if allowed opening the file itself from the desktop and the current web app was also set as the default for that type, it would open another instance of the file in the browser, but may still want to allow this anyways).
+1. Allow right-clicking of stylesheets or scripts encountered in the process to be clicked to be injected into web apps? (could use if app isn't accepting them as additional file arguments already)

 ### To-dos (new environments)